cepharum/hitchy/docs-source/internals/components.md

 # Components

 A Hitchy-based application relies on components to be exposed by the application as well as any available plugin.
-When there are multiple files in installed plugins and your application for the same component all those files are merged in order of plugin discovery.

-Either component's file is used to derive the component's name.
-The former are assumed to be in kebab-case, camelCase or PascalCase.
-The extension **.js** is always dropped.
-The component's name is in PascalCase.
+During [bootstrap](bootstrap.md) Hitchy is [searching for Javascript files implementing components](bootstrap.md#collecting-deriving-replacing) in certain folders of every plugin as well as the application.

-:::tip Example
+:::tip
-A file in folder **api/services/file-zipper.js** is assumed to provide the service component named **FileZipper**.
+Those folders are mentioned below in context of either type of component.
 :::

+When loading a component's file it is assumed to export the component's API.
+This might be some class or some object providing its methods.

+Every component is exposed at runtime using a name for either component which is [derived from its file's relative path name](#derivation-of-component-names).
+When multiple files in installed plugins and your application result in same name of component only the last one read will be exposed.
+However either file is loaded with a reference to the existing component it is replacing.

+## Kinds of Components

 Hitchy knows four different kinds of components described below.
 Either kind of component is assumed to be implemented as a [CommonJS module as supported by Node.js](https://nodejs.org/dist/latest/docs/api/modules.html#modules_modules) currently.

-## Kinds of Components

 ### Controllers